joshnuss/math4devs.com/README.md

 - A math notation-to-code dictionary.
 - A resource that bridges the gap between coding and math.
-- A way to level up coders math skills / level up math people's coding skills
+- A way to level up developers math skills and mathematicians coding skills

 ## Contribution

-Fixes, updates and new symbols are welcome!
+All contributions are welcome!

 It would also be nice to show the code examples in other languages, ie Python, R, C# etc..